aiobofh/cutest/README.rst

 Project site: https://github.com/aiobofh/cutest

 Thank you for downloading the CUTest framework!
 I hope it will make your software development, using test-driven design an easier task.

 CUTest is a C testing framework written in pure C. The idea behind CUTest is to provide a platform independent C Unit Test framework, but I guess it will only work in Linux for GCC anyway :).
 It's the thought that counts.
 Please join me and port it to other enviroments.

 The CUTest framework is tightly bound to a very specific build system layout too.
 So let's admit that GNU Make is also needed.

 Features
 --------

 * Automated generation of controllable mocks for all C-functions, with code footprint in the form of the inclusion of call.h and usage of the call() macro)
 * C-Function stubbing
 * Generic asserts in 1, 2 and 3 argument flavors.
 * JUnit XML reports for Jenkins integration
 * Very few dependencies to other tools (`echo`, `gcc`, `make`, `which`, `grep`, `sed`, `rst2html`, `less` and `cproto`)
 * In-line documentation to ReSTructured Text or HTML (requires additional tools: `grep`, `sed` and `rst2html`)

 Organize your directories
 -------------------------

 The CUTest framework make some expecations but should be fairly flexible by default the paths are set to support a flat structure with test-case source files and design under test source files in the same folder.

 However you MUST name your test-case source file as the corresponding design under test source file.

 So...
 If you have a file dut.c you need a dut_test.c file to test the functions in the dut.c file.

 Here is a flat example::

-  src/dut.c       <- your program (design under test) src/dut_test.c  <- test suite for dut.c (should #include cutest.h)
+  src/dut.c       <- your program (design under test) src/dut_test.c  <- test suite for dut.c (must #include cutest.h)
   src/Makefile

 ...
 So keep your clean:-target clean ;).